Johnny Morris (television presenter): Radio and television career

 Morris was awarded the OBE in 1984.
 His autobiography, There's Lovely, was first published in 1989.

 Death

 A diabetic, Morris collapsed at his home in Hungerford, Berkshire, in March 1999 when he was about to star in a new animal series Wild Thing on ITV.
-Admitted to the Princess Margaret Hospital, Swindon, Wiltshire for tests, he was discharged to a nursing home in the Devizes and Marlborough district, where he died on 6 May 1999.
+Admitted to the Princess Margaret Hospital, Swindon, Wiltshire for tests, he was discharged to a nursing home in the Devizes and Marlborough district, where he died on 6 May 1999., the same day as Desmond Hawkins who had first discovered him.

 His wife, Eileen, had pre-deceased him by 10 years; he had two stepsons.
 He bequeathed his house to his co-host on Animal Magic, Terry Nutkins; a large sum of cash to his housekeeper, Rita Offer; and smaller sums to his gardener and his builder but he left nothing to his stepsons, his step-grandchildren and step-great-grandchildren – possibly because a failed business partnership had cost him £500,000.